 Please make sure you can participate prior to payment.

-The simple answer is No. We do not provide scholarships or payment plans, nor do we track, measure, or evaluate your participation, therefore, we do not offer certificates or CEUs.
+We do not provide scholarships or payment plans, nor do we track, measure, or evaluate your participation.
+For these reasons, we do not offer certificates or CEUs.

 Because we are growing racial awareness over time and within community, it is strongly advised that you not add new members once your group starts.